Courses and Descriptions

 COUN 503 Group Counseling 3 Credits

-Analyzes the historical development of group treatment methods, theories, practices, methods for appraising outcomes of treatment, and research findings.
-Includes critique of recordings, demonstrations, and students’ own group experiences as counseling group members.
+Analyze the historical development of group treatment methods, theories, practices, methods for appraising outcomes of treatment, and review research findings.
+Each class member will be a group member and a leader in an actual group counseling experience.

 COUN 504 Vocational/Career Development in Educational Settings 3 Credits